Start an Application or Free Interest Form

-PCPA Pacific Conservatory Theatre is a two-year concentrated Conservatory training program located in Santa Maria on the Central Coast of California.
-The students train as members of a professional company mentored by industry professionals who have a passion to teach.
+PCPA Pacific Conservatory Theatre is an acclaimed two-year concentrated vocational training program located in Santa Maria on the Central Coast of California.
+PCPA conservatory students train as members of a professional company mentored by professional artists with a passion to teach.

 PCPA is committed to creating an inclusive, diverse, antiracist, and equitable space where all students can reach their full artistic potential.
 We strive to reflect our diverse community as we train the future of the American Theater.

-- Approximately $900 (nine hundred dollars) a semester for California residents.
-Out of state tuition is approximately $6,000 per semester; however, students can establish residency during their first year of training and pay California resident tuition during their second year.
+Acting Conservatory tuition is approximately $7,000 per semester for out-of-state students; however, students can establish residency during their first year and pay in-state tuition during their second year.

-- Approximately $750 (seven hundred fifty dollars) a semester for California residents.
-Out of state tuition is approximately $5,000 per semester; however, students can establish residency during their first year of training and pay California resident tuition during their second year.
+Technical Theatre Conservatory tuition is approximately $6,000 per semester for out-of-state students; however, students can establish residency during their first year and pay in-state tuition during their second year.

 Financial Aid is available through Allan Hancock College for those that qualify.

-The two years are rigorous.
-Acting students are in the studios and technical theatre students are in the shops with their mentors in the mornings and afternoons and then return for rehearsal or production in the evenings, 6 days a week.
+The two years are dynamic.
+Acting students are in the studios and technical theatre students are in the shops with their mentors in the mornings and afternoons and then return for rehearsal or production in the evenings, five and sometimes six days a week.
 It is all theatre all the time.
 We offer no general education classes.

 PCPA’s Acting Conservatory invites casting directors, agents, artistic directors, guest directors, and more to see the student’s work during their training.
 Over the last five years, approximately 87% of our actors have been paid to act within a year of graduation.

-PCPA’s Technical Theatre Conservatory has wonderful relationships with Disney, Cirque du Sole, ZFX, The Oregon Shakespeare Festival, and more.
-Plus, over the last 5 years 100% of our technical theatre graduates have been paid as technicians within a year of graduation.
+PCPA’s Technical Theatre Conservatory has wonderful relationships with Disney, Cirque du Sole, ZFX, Tony Award winning regional theatres, and more.
+The students train with PCPA’s resident professional company in: lights, sound, props, costumes, stage management, set construction, paints, and much more.
+Over the last 5 years 100% of our technical theatre graduates have been paid as technicians within a year of graduation.

-If you would like to visit PCPA and observe a few classes please contact us at email@example.com.
+If you would like to visit PCPA and observe a few classes, please contact firstname.lastname@example.org

 #1 Kaylene Howard- The Wolves